viking76/Marlin/README.md

-# Marlin 3D Printer Firmware For Ultimaker motherboard 2 UM2
+# Marlin 3D Printer Firmware For Ultimaker motherboard 2 UM2 (Unstable)

 To work well with LED LIGHT and (auto FAN 5V) and the other FAN Who need to be set with Gcode.
 In CURA set 'marlin' printer setting.